Compiled and edited by Honey Luard and Elaine Tam

 Published by White Cube, October 2021

-WHITE CUBE COMPANION is an anthology of writings, in-conversations and visual essays, platforming the practices of artists the gallery has worked with.
+Companion is an anthology of writings, in-conversations and visual essays, platforming the practices of artists the gallery has worked with.

 Hailing from a range of contexts, the anthology starts with a glossary tied to White Cube’s Frieze London presentation.
 Serving as a guide for readers to create visual and conceptual connections between works and learn about philosophical undercurrents of the artists’ shared approaches to abstraction, the publication also reproduces one work by each represented artist.